 How to Practice:

 Vipassana Meditation has gained worldwide acclaim largely because the technique has a unique ability to help meditators gain insight into the true nature of themselves, others, and the world at large.
-In the tradition of Vipassana, it is believed that one’s cravings for and aversions towards particular bodily sensations is largely what keeps individuals locked into the cycle of suffering.
+In the tradition of Vipassana, it is believed that one’s cravings for and aversions towards particular bodily sensations are largely what keeps individuals locked into the cycle of suffering.
 For this reason, meditators are instructed to examine and observe physical sensations throughout their bodies.
-Since the impermanent nature of reality makes it is impossible to gain salivation through the means of living with only positive experiences and sensations, practitioners of the technique learn to develop equanimity and indifference towards every sensation.
+Since the impermanent nature of reality makes it impossible to gain salvation through the means of living with only positive experiences and sensations, practitioners of the technique learn to develop equanimity and indifference towards every sensation.

 To practice Vipassana Meditation, one starts by closing their eyes and using their conscious awareness to systematically scan their entire body observing the various sensation that arises.
 The Vipassana body map to the right roughly outlines the palm-sized areas that meditators should aim to observe.
 Meditators would want to start at the crown of their head and methodically move to each space, both on the front and back sides of their bodies, observing a singular sensation in each space before moving to the next area.
 While it can initially be challenging to observe bodily sensations, which manifest in many different forms, it is certain that they are there.
 Since the body is primarily made of nothing but small molecules of moving energy, sensations are occurring at all times.

 The goal of Vipassana Meditation practice is to develop awareness and equanimity towards both positive and negative sensations which are said to undo one’s conditioned attachment towards positive sensations and aversion towards negative ones.
 It is said that by persistently and diligently practicing this way, meditators can progress to a state of unwavering equanimity and ultimately liberation.